agorevski/MyWebsite/docs/SECURITY.md

 This runs `scripts/update-sri.js` which:

-1. Reads each JS file
+1. Reads each JS/CSS file
 2. Calculates SHA-384 hash
 3. Updates the `integrity` attribute in `index.html`